publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch38/schII/ptC/m__us_usc_t50_s2031.md

             (B) __Reduction in participant’s annuity__

-                The annuity payable to the participant making such election shall be reduced by 10 percent of an annuity computed under subsection (a) of this section and by an additional 5 percent for each full 5 years the designated individual is younger than the participant.
+                The annuity payable to the participant making such election shall be reduced by 10 percent of an annuity computed under subsection (a) and by an additional 5 percent for each full 5 years the designated individual is younger than the participant.
 The total reduction under this subparagraph may not exceed 40 percent.

             (C) __Commencement of survivor annuity__